gampu/content/files/en-us/learn/css/building_blocks/selectors/type_class_and_id_selectors/index.md

 ## Class selectors

 The class selector starts with a dot (`.`) character.
 It will select everything in the document with that class applied to it.
-In the live example below we have created a class called `highlight`, and have applied it to several places in my document.
+In the live example below we have created a class called `highlight`, and have applied it to several places in the document.
 All of the elements that have the class applied are highlighted.

 {{EmbedGHLiveSample("css-examples/learn/selectors/class.html", '100%', 750)}}